 Loan-To-Value (LTV) Assessments: An assessment of LTV at origination may provide evidence of substantive credit enhancement through overcollateralization.
 The review should be a holistic assessment, evaluating the expected LTV over the life of the transaction, in conjunction with the liquidity and market value volatility of the underlying collateral, particularly in points in time when the underlying equipment is expected to be off-lease or at the time of maturity if refinancing or sale is required.
 It is appropriate to consider any expected economic depreciation, but it is not appropriate to factor in any expected economic appreciation.
 Although an expected decline in the LTV ratio may support the presence of a credit enhancement, a declining LTV is not required, and an increasing LTV is not prohibited, as long as the structure continues to provide a substantive credit enhancement.
 An expected high LTV at maturity, relative to the market value volatility of the underlying collateral, is considered to lack substantive overcollateralization and would require other forms of credit enhancement in order to meet the substantive credit enhancement criteria.

 The first loss position may be issued as part of the securitization in the form of debt or equity interest, or it may be retained by the sponsor and not be issued as part of the securitization.
 The holder of the loss position, or whether it is issued as a tranche or retained by the issuer, does not impact the determination of whether the loss position provides substantive credit enhancement.
 Rather, the assessment focuses on whether the holder of the debt instrument is in a substantively different position than owning the underlying collateral directly.
 This assessment include consideration on the first loss position (or more senior positions, if the first loss position is not sufficient) regardless of the holder of the loss positions.
+If the first loss position (or a more senior position(s), if the first loss position(s) lacks contractual payments along with a substantive credit enhancement) is issued as part of the securitization and does not have contractual principal and interest payments along with substantive credit enhancement and is held by a reporting entity, the investment(s) does not qualify for reporting as a bond and should be reported as a non-bond security pursuant to SSAP No. 21R—Other Admitted Assets.

 Meaningful Level of Cash Flows to Service Debt: The element for meaningful cash flow generation is only a requirement for ABS that are backed by non-financial assets.
 ABS designs backed by financial assets, when there is no future performance obligation outside of default risk that could impact the ability to generate cash flows to service the debt, are not required to be assessed under the meaningful cash flow requirement.